A Derivation of Intelligence from Guided Relation-Creation

 It can bring itself into sustaining relations.

-If tolerable warmth and lethal heat make no difference to what the system does, then its action cannot reliably preserve it.
+If tolerable warmth and lethal heat make no difference to what the system does, the system cannot reliably preserve itself across those conditions.

 Let be a finite organized system.